weleen/MoDE_lebai/README.md

 python mode/training.py
 ```

-For replication of the orginial training results I recommend to use 4 GPUs with a batch_size of 128 and train them for 25 (35) epochs for ABC (ABCD).
+For replication of the orginial training results I recommend to use 4 GPUs with a batch_size of 128 and train them for 20 epochs for ABC (ABCD).
+See configs for details.

-#### (Optional) Preprocessing with CALVIN
+#### Preprocessing with CALVIN
-Since MDT uses action chunking, it needs to load multiple (~10) `episode_{}.npz` files for each inference.
+Since MoDE uses action chunking, it needs to load multiple (~10) `episode_{}.npz` files for each inference.
 In combination with batching, this results in a large disk bandwidth needed for each iteration (usually ~2000MB/iteration).
 This has the potential of significantly reducing your GPU utilization rate during training depending on your hardware.
 Therefore, you can use the script `extract_by_key.py` to extract the data into a single file, avoiding opening too many episode files when using the CALVIN dataset.